Attano/l4d2-tourney-rules/rules_EQLeague.md

 deadline.

 ######5.1.2 Reporting deadline
-Results must be submitted, with a screenshot, by the following Sunday at midnight.
-Failure to report weekly round results accompanied with a screenshot of the final score for confirmation, will be recorded in a score of 1-0 for the winning team instead of .
+Results must be submitted, with a screenshot, by the following Monday at midday.
+Failure to report weekly round results accompanied with a screenshot of the final score for confirmation, will be recorded in a score of 1-0 for the winning team instead of the actual final score.

 ######5.1.3 Scheduling duties
 Any player on the roster may perform scheduling duties.